STEEL FABRICATION SHOP INSPECTION

 4. When the cover plate(s) are fit up to the beam, they shall be clamped into as close contact as possible before tacking.

-5. The edges of the cover plate or beam, on which welding is to be done, shall be examined and trimmed where necessary to produce satisfactory welding.
+5. The edges of the cover plate or beam, on which welding is to be done, shall be examined by quality control and trimmed where necessary to produce satisfactory welding.

 6. Welding of Cover plates to Beams: Welding shall be in a direction from a fixed position to that of a relatively free position.
 Cover plate end welds shall be made only after the longitudinal welds have been made.
 Drawings should be carefully checked to determine the termination location of longitudinal welds in relation to transverse cover plate welds.
 Care must be taken not to weld over the edge of a beam flange at the end of a cover plate.
 (See AWS 3.4 for more detailed specifications concerning the welding of assembled members).